How to Make Kitchen Shelves

 Height between lower and upper shelves: 12" -15"

 3. CHOOSE SHELF BOARDS

-For all shelving, we recommend confirming the shelf boards in advance of choosing brackets.
-This way, the correct size and style can be selected.
+For all shelving, we recommend finding the shelf boards before choosing brackets.
+This way, the correct bracket size and style are selected.

 Many people make their own shelves using dimensional lumber from the hardware store (they will cut it to the desired length free of charge!).
 Just be sure to use our common lumber guide since sizing can be tricky.